Breadcrumb

 What is a vegan diet?

-A vegan (say "VEE-gun" or "VAY-gun") diet is a total vegetarian diet.
+A vegan (say "VEE-gun" or "VAY-gun") diet is a type of vegetarian diet.
 Besides not eating meat, vegans don't eat food that comes from animals in any way.
 That includes milk products, eggs, honey, and gelatin (which comes from bones and other animal tissue).

 - It can be healthier than other diets.